 Policy Risk Covered Comments Industrial Special Risk Insurance (ISR) Property and Contents.
 Property and Contents of Scout locations as declared through Extranet.
-Automatically includes Burglary cover up to \$50,000.
-Excess for property, contents and Malicious Damage claims of \$1000.
+Excess of \$1000 for property, contents and Malicious Damage claims.
 Personal Accident Insurance.
 Assists Scout members with medical costs sustained whilst undertaking Scout Approved Activities.
-Medicare items and 'Medicare gap' is unable to be covered.
+Medicare items and 'Medicare gap' are, by law, unable to be covered.
 Age limit of 85.
 Public Liability Insurance.
 See below.
 Trailers, Motor Vehicles and Boats.
 Trailers, Motor Vehicles and Boats owned and registered to Scouts as per declared through Extranet.
 Excess \$1000.
-Trailers/\$1000 Motor Vehicles.
 Hall Hire.
 Limited to Scouts 'Property Owners' liability and does not extend to the hirers of the hall who need to make their own arrangements.
 Hall Hire application form details the obligations of hall hirers in respect to their liability obligations.
 Transit Insurance.
 Covers Scout owned equipment in transit and temporarily removed from its permanent location.
 Excess of \$1000.
 Does not cover equipment not owned by Scouts.
 Travel Insurance - State initiated travel as Scouts National coordinate Australian contingents (Jamborees/Moots).
 Groups intending overseas travel are required to have travel insurance as per Branch guidelines.
 Not automatically included for members.
 Contact AON to discuss obtaining travel insurance.